mark-agard/mark-agard/README.md

 # Mark Agard — Geospatial Software Engineer (in progress)
 ## About Me
 I do full-stack development with a particular focus on geospatial data.
-Currently working in the renewable energy sector.
+Currently working in the renewable energy sector, with a growing interest in transportation and logistics.
 Usually using Python, SQL, and TypeScript at my day job, with a personal interest in Rust.

 ## Stuff I've Done!
 - Lead design and implementation for data processing and visualization on [SEIA's Prime Farmland Map!](https://seia.org/research-resources/land-use-and-solar-development/).
 Used Python (DuckDB and GDAL bindings) for data side of things, and Mapbox GL JS for map creation.